RivaD2/reading-notes/301/class-04.md

 # RESPONSIVE WEB DESIGN WITH CSS GRID | REGEX TUTORIAL AND CHEAT SHEET
 #### We moved away from float-based layouts, using Flexbox to tackle some of our most challenging layout tasks.
-Now I want to introduce Grid one of the most powerful systems in CSS.
+Now I want to introduce Grid, which is one of the most powerful systems in CSS.
 ----------
 ## Combining Flexbox and Grid provides us with the power to execute our layouts just as planned.